 The bedrock surface in the mapped area is at a typical depth of 20 to 30 feet and slopes downward to the east.
 The majority of borings at the Site were not cored into rock, and drilling refusals are generally interpreted as the bedrock surface unless inconsistent with borings that were cored or hammered to confirm rock.
-Bedrock lows (about 45 ft bgs) are in the east-center of the Site, near monitoring wells MW-708 and MW-710.
+A bedrock low about 45 ft bgs is in the east-center of the Site near monitoring well MW-708.
 Bedrock cored during the latest monitoring well installations consisted of two distinct rock types, conglomerate and shale.

-Bedrock at MW-702 to the north and MW-710 to the east consisted of alternating layers of consolidated to unconsolidated conglomerate containing a mixture of angular to rounded boulders and sand.
-The layers consisted of approximately 5-foot consolidated rock alternating with approximately 3-foot sections of unconsolidated boulders and sand.
+Bedrock at MW-702 to the northwest and MW-710 to the east consisted of alternating layers of consolidated to unconsolidated conglomerate containing a mixture of angular to rounded boulders and sand.
+The layers consisted of approximately 5-foot thick consolidated rock alternating with approximately 3-foot thick unconsolidated boulders and sand.
 These alternating layers are consistent with highly fractured and weathered conglomerate material having been repeatedly faulted and folded.
 Bedrock at MW-708, a few hundred feet west of MW-710, consisted of slightly weathered shale in approximately 2-centimeter thick bedding layers.
 These layers were oriented vertically, suggesting previous faulting and folding in the area.